|

 brain.
 Images of artist John Berkey's

-savage Kong leaping between the Twin
+savage Kong leaping over the chasm between the Twin

 Towers of the World Trade Center, breaking